Riverwoods Police Department

 Created October 31, 2001, the Riverwoods Police Department is a full service, twenty-four hour agency, comprised of 7 full time sworn officers, 9 part time sworn officers, and 3 part time records administrators.

 Services, include, but are not limited to: 24-hour preventative patrols (including bicycle patrols), emergency response, traffic and parking enforcement, criminal and juvenile investigations, illegal drug and alcohol enforcement, child safety seat installation, assistance to persons locked out of their houses or vehicles, crime prevention, and limited animal control assistance.
 A house watch program is in place for Residents leaving town who would like their homes checked.
-A Child ID system, which creates a photo ID of your child with a thumbprint and other pertinent information, is also available.

 Crime Prevention services include: